NataliaKrajewska/Bellabeat-Case-Study/README.md

 <h2>Project Overview</h2>
 This case study is the Capstone Project of Google Data Analytics Professional Certificate.
 Bellabeat is a high-tech manufacturer of health-focused smart products for women since 2013.
 The company has 5 focus products: bellabeat app, leaf, time, spring and bellabeat membership.
 Collecting data on activity, sleep, stress, and reproductive health has allowed Bellabeat to empower women with knowledge about their own health and habits.
 The co-founder and Chief Creative Officer, Urška Sršen is confident that an analysis of non-Bellebeat consumer data (ie. FitBit fitness tracker usage data) would reveal more opportunities for growth.

-<h2>Business Task</h2>
-Analyze FitBit Fitness Tracker Data to gain insights into how consumers are using the FitBit app and discover trends and insights for Bellabeat marketing strategy.

 <h2>Problem Statement</h2>